 I was getting to Arthur, who was a very protective big brother.
 Perhaps he was beginning to feel the cold, too.

-After he happened to shove his mitts in the pockets of his wool coat, Arthur grinned.
+After shoving his mitts in the pockets of his wool coat, Arthur grinned.

 “Look what I’ve got!” he said.